Supported Frameworks

 Step 2: Choose the source of your model.

-• Since we are using a model from Hugging Face in this example, select Hugging Face as the method of uploading.
+• Since we are using a model from Hugging Face in this example, select Hugging Face as the method of uploading from the Provider list.

 • To proceed with the upload, you will need to connect your Hugging Face account and a private GitHub account.
 This is a mandatory step as the Hugging Face credentials enable us to import your private repositories, while GitHub creates the template of the Hugging face repo where you can make changes later to modify your pre-processing and post-processing function